5 Mistakes Asset Managers Make When Managing Disclosures

 Compliance gathers disclosure changes in a variety of different ways from a multitude of different sources including legal, sub-advisors, FINRA, the Fed, the SEC, and others.
 These changes often come through a variety of channels — email, internal discussions, staff meetings, or marked-up documents.
 What’s often lacking in this process is keeping track of why updates were made and who authorized the change.

 We’ve heard horror stories of firms rushing to compile this information in support of a regulatory audit event.
 One of our clients described in detail for us how tracking disclosure changes assisted them in explaining how performance changes over time.
-Having this level of record keeping was specifically beneficial during a recent regulatory audit.
-The consensus among firms we’ve spoken with is that the key to minimizing the pain and financial risks associated with audits is to be able to illustrate institutionalized practices that demonstrate that the firm takes seriously their responsibility to provide accurate, timely and clear information to their investors.
+Having this level of record-keeping was specifically beneficial during a recent regulatory audit.
+The consensus among firms we’ve spoken with is that the key to minimizing the pain and financial risks associated with audits is to be able to illustrate institutionalized practices that demonstrate that the firm takes seriously its responsibility to provide accurate, timely, and clear information to their investors.
 A lack of controls can be seen as a greater sin than is the actual event that triggered the audit.
 From what we’ve seen, the accuracy of disclosures is not often the origin of fines firms face, but having solid disclosures and disclosure management processes can prevent or minimize the fines.

 4) The process of communicating disclosure changes is inconsistent

 Compliance teams generally know their business very well and are, by and large, quite responsive to the business teams producing marketing or sales content.
 However, we found that the method of communicating with content creators about their materials and required disclosures can be very inconsistent.
-Different means of communicating apply to different creators, different reviewers and even on different days.
-The most common means of communicating are by either marking-up the piece of content with pen on paper, emailing suggested changes to the content owners, or making comments directly in a PDF.
+Different means of communicating apply to different creators, different reviewers, and even on different days.
+The most common means of communicating are by either marking up the piece of content with pen on paper, emailing suggested changes to the content owners, or making comments directly in a PDF.

 Problems arise when there isn’t a uniform way of communicating these changes to content owners.
 If changes and feedback are coming in different ways at different times from different people, it can be tricky to compile every change and apply them correctly…and almost impossible to produce a solid audit trail.
 Content owners, especially at large companies, sometimes have a hard time knowing where to look to find disclosure updates due to the inconsistent method of communication.
-Without a uniform way to communicate changes, the process can become inefficient and error prone.
+Without a uniform way to communicate changes, the process can become inefficient and error-prone.